 About Foreclosure Data Hub

 Foreclosure Data Hub gives real estate investors, wholesalers, and agents one place to find distressed properties before they reach the open market.
-We aggregate foreclosure, pre-foreclosure, and bank-owned (REO) records from more than 20 sources across all 50 states and refresh them every morning.
+We aggregate foreclosure, pre-foreclosure, and bank-owned (REO) records from hundreds of public records and auction sources nationwide and refresh them every morning.

 Why we built it